Democrats, Trump officials clash over coronavirus response

-Top White House officials and Democrats offered conflicting comments on Sunday over the administration's response to coronavirus.
+Top White House officials and Democrats offered conflicting comments Sunday about the administration's response to coronavirus.

-Vice President Mike Pence on Sunday defended the administration's handling of the outbreak and accused Democrats of politicizing the outbreak.
-He in particular defended the president's eldest son Donald Trump Jr., who said Democrats were hoping for "millions" of Americans to be killed by coronavirus.
+Vice President Mike Pence defended the administration's handling of the outbreak and accused Democrats of politicizing it.
+He in particular defended the president's eldest son, Donald Trump Jr., who said Democrats were hoping for "millions" of Americans to be killed by the new coronavirus.

-Pence, tasked with leading the administration's response, told CNN's "State of the Union" that Trump Jr. was "responding to a kind of things that have been hurled is understandable."
+Pence, tasked with leading the administration's response, said of Trump Jr. on CNN's "State of the Union" that "responding to the kind of things that have been hurled is understandable."
 He also said it was important that both parties "set politics aside on this."

 On NBC's "Meet the Press," Pence said the administration was taking "decisive action to protect the American people."